 |Good Housekeeping Magazine||Good Housekeeping Magazine|

-Readers of Good Housekeeping Magazine can earn a year's subscription at either store.
+Readers of Good Housekeeping Magazine can reward themselves with a year's subscription using either Clubcard or Nectar points.

-Tesco shoppers will need £15.50 in Clubcard vouchers, equivalent to spending £1,550 in store.
-Those patronising Sainsbury's will need 7,500 Nectar points, equivalent to spending £7,500 in store.
+Tesco shoppers need £15.50 in Clubcard vouchers to purchase an annual subscription, equivalent to spending £1,550 in store.

 |Alton Towers||Alton Towers|

-At the time of this update, an on-the-day one day entry adult ticket to Alton Towers costs £50.40.
+At the time of this update, it costs £54 to buy an adult ticket at the gate for a one-day entry to Alton Towers.